Wondering what to serve with coconut shrimp? I’ve rounded up 8 of the best side dishes!

-Whoever decided to combine coconut with shrimp is a genius, and we would like to thank them from the bottom of our hearts.
-These little bites of heaven are golden, sweet, and perfectly crispy.
+Whoever came up with the idea for coconut shrimp is a genius, and I’d like to thank them from the bottom of my heart.

-To make this tropical dish, you simply coat the shrimp in a batter of coconut flakes and breadcrumbs, which is then deep-fried until golden brown.
-But the flavor combination works like magic.
+To make this tropical dish, you’ll simply coat the shrimp in a batter of coconut flakes and breadcrumbs, which is then deep-fried until golden brown.

-With this dish, you get a bite of crisp and mildly sweet coating followed by plump, juicy, and flavorful shrimp.
+With this dish, you’ll get a bite of crisp and mildly sweet coating followed by plump, juicy, and flavorful shrimp.

 But while coconut shrimp tastes oh so delectable, it’s hardly a complete meal.
 Pair it with a few complementary sides for a true seafood feast.

 Pasta dishes work well for this dish because they are filling.
 Plus, you can top it off with a mild sauce that complements the flavors of the coconut shrimp.

 My personal favorite is fettuccine alfredo.
 I know, it sounds a little strange, but it works!

-Top it with mushrooms and Voila – a perfect pasta dish with subtle flavors.
+Top it with mushrooms and voila!
+You’ll have a perfect pasta dish with subtle flavors.
 If you don’t have orzo on hand, couscous work as a good alternative.

 While a cup of plain white rice is great with this dish, I like to kick things up a notch by making fried rice instead.

-Or, you can give your rice an Italian flair by making Risotto, instead.
+Or you can give your rice an Italian flair by making risotto instead.
 Risotto has a nice creamy texture that pairs fabulously with coconut shrimp.

-Take it one step further by serving the rice in a hollowed-out pineapple – what a nice touch!
+Take it one step further by serving the rice in a hollowed-out pineapple!
 You’ll feel like you’re on a Hawaiian vacation.

-Plus, if you use red and green cabbage to make it, you’ll get a vibrant and colorful slaw that will look oh so good on the dinner table.
+Plus, if you use red and green cabbage to make it, you’ll get a vibrant and colorful slaw that will look so good on the dinner table.

 4. Veggie Spring Rolls

 Picture this: crispy vegetables and rich avocados embraced by a thin and gelatinous rice paper wrapper and then dipped in a sweet Thai mango sauce.

 5. French Fries

-Because you can never go wrong with a classic side dish.
+You can never go wrong with a classic side dish.
 Think about it – deep-fried coconut shrimp plus French fries?

 The potato’s sweet cousin also pairs well with coconut shrimp because both have a combination of sweet and savory flavors.

-I’m partial to frozen daiquiris – especially when you make them with mango’s.
-Some other excellent combos include Piña Colada’s, Mojitos, and the Bahama Mama!
+I’m partial to frozen daiquiris, especially when you make them with mangoes.
+Some other excellent combos include piña colada’s, mojitos, and the Bahama Mama!

-Put a paper umbrella on top and you’ll soon be swimming in paradise.
+Put a paper umbrella on top, and you’ll soon be swimming in paradise.

 No seafood feast is complete without a little something sweet to finish it off.